 While meeting people initially when you move to Seattle might be difficult, you need to know that once Seattleites clock out of work and turn to their hobbies, it can be easy to find your tribe.
 Whatever your interests, background, or passions you will find a community in Seattle who are also passionate about it.

 17. It’s A City Built On Hills

 Seattle is surrounded on all sides by mountains, so while it may be a challenge when biking to work in downtown Seattle, it only seems appropriate that the town itself is built on hills.
 Seattle has a dynamic feel due to the hills rather than a flat geographic feel such as New York City.

 The hills here are not as in-your-face as in other cities, like San Francisco, rather, the hills of Seattle seem to meander here and there around the city, often hidden behind the many buildings until they spring themselves on unsuspecting newcomers.

 Beyond being the birthplace of grunge rock, the city is also home to one of the world’s most recorded orchestras, the Seattle Symphony Orchestra, as well as the distinguished Pacific Northwest Ballet, and the Seattle Opera.

-10. Seattleites Love The Water
+21. Seattleites Love The Water